 From 1950 to 1953 the Korean peninsula was rocked by a civil war that devastated the country.
 Evidence of this horrific time can still be seen at the DMZ, as the two countries are still technically at war to this day.

 Though there aren’t too many on this list, Seoul definitely has its fair share of beautiful temples!
-Undoubtedly, one of the most striking is Bongeunsa temple, which is recognisable by the enormous figure of Guanyin overlooking the entire courtyard!
+Undoubtedly, one of the most striking is Bongeunsa temple, which is recognisable by the enormous figure of Guanyin overlooking the courtyard!

-Dating back to 794, the temple has one of the most vibrant histories of any temple in the city and is certainly a peaceful respite from the enthusiastic district of Gangnam it finds itself in!
+Dating back to 794, the temple has one of the most vibrant histories of any temple in the city and is certainly a peaceful respite from the enthusiastic district of Gangnam which it finds itself in!
 There’s even a short-term temple stay program that can give you a glimpse at life in a Korean temple!

 Blue House (Cheongwadae)

 Where America has the White House, Korea has the Blue House!
 Officially known as Cheongwadae, this is the official residence of the Korean president.

 The Blue House isn’t actually a single building, but rather a complex of buildings built in the traditional Korean style and all featuring a distinctive blue roof.
 Regardless of their playful, smurf-esque style, this is where serious matters of the Korean government take place!